5.3 Executive Communication Plans

 Key Takeaways

-• Communication at the senior HR level is a business control, not a final announcement after decisions are complete.
+• At the senior level, communication is a strategic control on adoption, trust, and risk — not a final announcement issued after decisions are complete.

-• Effective plans define audiences, messages, channels, timing, owners, feedback loops, and escalation triggers.
+• An enterprise communication plan defines audiences, messages, channels, timing, owners, feedback loops, and escalation triggers, briefing managers before employees.

 AudienceWho needs what level of detail?Executives need risk and strategy; managers need talking points and escalation paths

-MessageWhat must be understood or done?Explain the business reason, impact, expectations, and next step
+MessageWhat must be understood or done?The business reason, the impact, expectations, and the next step

-TimingWhen does each group learn the information?Brief managers before employees when managers must answer questions
+TimingWhen does each group learn it?Brief managers before employees when managers must field questions

-FeedbackHow will concerns be surfaced?Use listening sessions, pulse checks, or issue logs
+FeedbackHow are concerns surfaced?Listening sessions, pulse checks, issue logs with assigned owners

-ControlWhat cannot be shared?Protect confidential investigations, personal data, and privileged advice
+ControlWhat cannot be shared?Confidential investigations, personal data, privileged advice

-A senior communication plan should start before the public announcement.
-If managers learn about a workforce change from employees, trust erodes and the organization loses a critical adoption channel.
-If employees receive a polished announcement but have no way to ask questions, silence may be interpreted as avoidance.
-If executives receive only positive summaries, they may miss risk signals.
+A senior communication plan starts before the public announcement.
+If managers learn of a workforce change from their own employees, trust erodes and HR loses its most important adoption channel.
+If employees receive a polished announcement with no way to ask questions, silence reads as avoidance.
+If executives receive only positive summaries, they miss the risk signals they are accountable to manage.
+The SCP leader therefore assigns message owners and sequences releases — typically leaders, then managers (with a toolkit and Q&A), then employees, then a feedback window.

 Message Design Checklist